Doula and Lactation Support

 Liz Winter Weisenfluh IBCLC, THW Doula

-Located in Springfield, OR, Traditional Birth Services was started in 2024 to provide in-home perinatal support to families in Lane and surrounding counties.
-Offering lactation consults, birth support, and postpartum visits, my care philosophy blends evidence-based practices with respect for time-tested traditions from around the world.
+Located in Springfield, OR, Traditional Birth Services offers in-home perinatal support to families in Lane and surrounding counties, with a care philosophy that blends evidence-based practice with respect for time-tested traditions from around the world.

 Labor and Birth

-Whether at home, in a hospital, or at a birth center, having a doula on your care team adds compassionate, undivided support to your birth experience.
-With an emphasis on evidence-based education, I love empowering families to make the choices that feel right for them — because every birth deserves to be written with autonomy and informed decision making.
+Whether at home, hospital, or birth center, having a doula on your care team adds compassionate, undivided support to your birth experience.
+I love empowering families to make the choices that feel right for them — because every birth deserves to be written with autonomy and informed decision making.

 Infant Feeding

-There is a wealth of information out there when it comes to infant feeding options.
-My role as your IBCLC is to provide you and your baby with clinical support through evidence-based education and real world guidance and understanding.
+My role as an IBCLC is to provide you and your baby with clinical support through evidence-based education and real world guidance and understanding.
 During in-home lactation visits, we’ll address concerns like pain with nursing, infant oral restrictions and body tension, pumping plans, or infant weight gain, always prioritizing your and your baby’s well-being.

 Postpartum